 At Morison Insurance, we're a local, family-owned business.
 Thus, we treat all our clients with that same family-oriented mindset.
-We truly have your best interests at heart, and are dedicated to finding the best coverage for your handyman business's needs.
-We'll work with you to establish the best coverage to protect your business from a range of perils, so you can have peace of mind.
+We truly have your best interests at heart and are dedicated to finding the best coverage for your handyman business.
+We'll work with you to establish the best coverage to protect your business from a range of perils so that you can have peace of mind.
 Our goal is to build long-term relationships with all our clients.
 We will be there for you no matter what happens.

 This content is written by our Morison Insurance team.
 It is provided for general information only.
 Insurance needs differ from person to person, and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.